Love Is Hell (Ryan Adams album): Critical reception

 Love Is Hell received mixed to positive reviews from critics.
-On Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the Pt.
+On Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the Pt.
 1 EP received an average score of 74 based on 16 reviews, while Pt.
 2 received an average score of 78 based on 12 reviews.
 Both scores indicate "generally favorable reviews".

 In a positive review for Rolling Stone, Bill Crandall opined that Adams's label were wrong when they told him that Love Is Hell was "not [his] best stuff" and wrote that the album "is an exquisite portrait of the artist as a tired young man: tired of love, tired of fame and, most of all, tired of lonely nights spent in the Chelsea Hotel [sic]".
 Writing for the same publication, Tom Moon called the Pt.
 2 EP "seven riveting explorations that don't sound like anything else in [Adams's] songbook", although he felt that "they're not all stunners".

 John Robinson of NME compared the way Lost Highway released Rock n Roll and Love Is Hell to "[having] thrown away the fruit, and chosen to heavily promote the banana peel", viewing Love Is Hell as "an album that actually is classic rock 'n' roll rather than one that can simply impersonate it" like Rock n Roll.
 Rob Brunner of Entertainment Weekly gave Love Is Hell pt.
-1 a B+ and similarly criticized Lost Highway's marketing strategy, asking "what were they thinking?".
+1 a B+ and similarly criticized Lost Highway's marketing strategy, asking "what were they thinking?"
 He said of the EP that "the writing is tighter, the production cleaner, and the performances more considered" than on Rock n Roll and cited the "pointless" cover of "Wonderwall" as his "only real disappointment".
 Reviewing Love Is Hell pt.
 2 for the same publication, Will Hermes gave it a B and wrote that "song for song, the EPs trump Rock n Roll", but felt that Adams gave off an image of "a scattershot chameleon instead of [...] an artist who digs deep".